 The subject site is part of Minto's Quinns Pointe development and the fifth stage of this residential subdivision.
 The Quinns Pointe subdivision is located in the south-end of Ottawa in the community known as Barrhaven.
-This portion of Stage 5 is split zoned as Residential Density Third Zone Subzone YY, Urban Exception 2527 (R3YY [2527]), Residential Density Fourth Zone Subzone Z, Urban Exception 2528 (R4Z [2528]), Open Space (O1), and Development Reserve (DR).
+Stage 5 is split zoned as (R3YY [2527]), (R4Z [2528]), (O1), and (DR).
 The Quinns Pointe subdivision was based on the Barrhaven South Community Design Plan which was approved and adopted by Council in May 2018 as a requirement for new land that was added to the City's urban boundary as part of City's 2009 Official Plan Review.
 This CDP was repealed when the City adopted its current OP.